 This is how Amazon describes what the tool does:

 “The Virtual Product Bundles tool for FBA lets brand owners create ‘virtual’ bundles made up of two to five complementary ASINs which are purchased together from a single detail page.
-This allows brand owners to offer bundles without packaging items together or changing FBA inbound inventory.”
+A bundled ASIN allows brand owners to offer bundles without packaging items together or changing FBA inbound inventory.”

-For example, let’s say you have a wooden egg tray as one ASIN for your brand, and a wooden salad bowl as another ASIN.
-This tool allows you to make a separate ASIN that is basically a package deal of both of those items.
+For example, let’s say an Amazon seller had a wooden egg tray as one ASIN for your brand, and a wooden salad bowl as another ASIN.
+This tool allows them to make a separate ASIN that is basically a package deal of both of those items.
 If a customer lands on that page and purchases it, Amazon is shipping those two items from your inventory.
 Previously, If you had wanted to sell those two products on the same ASIN, it would have required that you have a separate product with both of them packaged together, and separately send the individual products to Amazon.

 Why Is Amazon Doing This?

 Let’s talk about the advantages.
-First of all, as mentioned above, it now allows you to make combinations of your products without having to send in prepackaged, separate inventory to Amazon.
+First of all, as mentioned above, creating an Amazon virtual bundle allows you to make combinations of your products without having to send in prepackaged, separate inventory to Amazon.
 Not to mention that you don’t have to create a new UPC for the bundles.

-It allows you to promote products together in an even more “up front” way than hoping you can get the “frequently bought together” box.
-Once a product is part of a bundle, the “main component” or main product in the bundle will get a prominent widget on the page right under the main image that directs people to the bundle, and is above the Frequently Bought Together section.
+With an Amazon product bundle, it allows you to promote your FBA inventory in an even more “up front” way than hoping you can get the “frequently bought together” box.
+Once a product is part of an Amazon bundle, the “main component” or main product in the bundle will get a prominent widget on the page right under the main image that directs people to the bundle, and is above the Frequently Bought Together section.
 The following is an example of a bundle ASIN that was shared on LinkedIn by Molly Garris:

 Here’s another advantage.
-In the past, if you had wanted to promote the sales of multiple products, it would have required first creating a promotion.
-On the product page, the copy describing it would be in tiny, difficult to read text, and occasionally the buyer would have to enter in complicated codes to access the listing.
-With this setup, all of that is gone.
+In the past, if a seller had wanted to promote the sales of multiple products, it would have required first creating a promotion.
+On the product page, the copy describing the item would be in tiny, difficult to read text, and occasionally the buyer would have to enter in complicated codes to access the listing.
+With the Amazon virtual product bundle, all of that is gone.

 Give Those Keywords Room to Breathe